Pro Bono Publico

 - Legal Services

-Written by the ABA Standing Committee on Pro Bono and Public Service
+Written by the American Bar Association Standing Committee on Pro Bono and Public Service

 What is Pro Bono?

 The term "pro bono" comes from the Latin pro bono publico, which means "for the public good."
-The American Bar Association has described the parameters of pro bono for practicing lawyers in the Model Rules of Professional Conduct.
-Nearly every state has an ethical rule that calls upon lawyers to render pro bono services.
-For those states in which the ABA Model Rules of Professional Conduct have been adopted in whole or part, the pro bono responsibilitiy is usually defined in Rule 6.1.
+The ABA describes the parameters of pro bono for practicing lawyers in the Model Rules of Professional Conduct.
 Model Rule 6.1 states that lawyers should aspire to render--without fee--at least 50 hours of pro bono publico legal services per year, with an emphasis that these services be provided to people of limited means or nonprofit organizations that serve the poor.
 The rule recognizes that only lawyers have the special skills and knowledge needed to secure access to justice for low-income people, whose enormous unmet legal needs are well documented.
 Nearly every state has an ethical rule that calls upon lawyers to render pro bono services.

 The Need for Pro Bono Service

-The responsibility to perform pro bono services sets the legal profession apart from other professions.
 Pro bono opportunities offered by law schools teach students that for the economically disadvantaged, the inability to obtain legal services for basic needs can have dire consequences.
 Students learn firsthand that for many people, pro bono legal assistance is vital to maintaining minimum levels of basic needs such as government benefits, income, shelter, utilities, child support and physical protection.
-The special skills students develop during law school can significantly benefit the underprivileged.
-Both law students and lawyers need to place greater emphasis on the profession's ethical responsibility to provide pro bono services in order to bridge the rapidly growing gap between the legal needs of those who cannot afford legal services and the resources available to meet those needs.
+The special skills students develop during law school can significantly benefit the underprivileged and bridge the rapidly growing gap between the legal needs of those who cannot afford legal services and the resources available to meet those needs.

 Pro Bono Opportunities in Law School